 Even as a girl, my wanting to get married someday was bound up in my yearning to be a mother.
 In truth, what I wanted more than anything was to hold my baby to my heart someday.
 (Sorry, honey.
 I got the trash tonight.)
 Taking care of my latchkey cousins on my visits, I also wished I could raise them myself – literally, as a teenager at the time.
 If I were assured in my single days the recognition of Gilbert as a writer and her place on the TED stage for a trade-in on my hopes of marriage and motherhood, I would have chosen this life unblinkingly.
 (Okay, so I lingered on that stage a few minutes.)
 Remember, this from a woman for whom every minute writing is a drop of rain on a parched tongue.
 No, I didn’t see boyfriends only or primarily as potential fathers and I made sure to enjoy the romance with my husband.
 Well aware that nothing this side of heaven could ever fully satisfy, that I would always want more, I would still have felt palpably, if not achingly, incomplete without a child of my own.
 Well, one day, I fell in love with the baby in my arms before I went on to follow the miracle of his growing.

 So why would I surrender the chance at unimpeded devotion to my art and intoxicating acclaim (presuming I had Gilbert’s talent in that alternate universe) for the daily sacrifice of my body, time, and energy in the obscurity of motherhood?
-Turn my back on the opportunity to be known by millions around the world, in order to wash cloth diapers by hand and pour over a stove?
+Turn my back on the opportunity to be known by millions around the world in order to wash cloth diapers by hand and pour over a stove?
 The question is its own answer.
 A childhood friend realized when she had her first child that her mother had always been looking at her.
 It is the sacrifice that is our delight, the unique experience of giving wholeheartedly and relentlessly to a life that delights as much in the taking.
 Babies and young children have nothing to give back, at least intentionally.
 They don’t see you because they can’t the way you do them.
 It’s not their job.
 The art of parenthood is the art of knowing.
-The more keen your observations, the better you decode the cries, the shyness, the explosion of energy, the ways they cope with fear.
+The keener your observations, the better you decode the cries, the shyness, the explosion of energy, the ways they cope with fear.
 This correlation holds with friends and spouses also but at least in adult relationships we can expect some return of pleasure and appreciation on the investment of our emotional resources.
 Parenthood is a one-way street, especially in the early years.

 The sweetness of a man’s attention is the reason it might not have drawn me as compellingly as motherhood.
 (Masochist, remember?)
 Because where sacrifice is the measure of love, you don’t get more pain out of the business of forging a family than you do in childbirth.
 It’s not that one must give birth to experience love in its fullness.
 Love is too rich, has too many dimensions.
 I personally know fathers who make the better parent, and we have need in the world for foster parents and caregivers which many, many step up to fill.
 There are women who can’t or don’t want children who give in many other ways out of a bottomless storehouse of love.
 This simply happens to be my narrative.
 I would make a better birth mother than an adoptive one.
 And there is something organic and visceral – downright bloody – about birthing that it discloses its own mystery on love.
 The pain is so mind-blowing it is a foretaste of death.
 You will permit me to speak because I felt every bit of it when I brought my boy into this world unanesthetized.
 And I’m not putting a higher premium on parenthood over the privilege of being a spouse, either.
-In fact, I don’t believe we should.
 All I am saying is we want to love so much to the point of giving up something, to the point of hurting, and women happen to find this generous opportunity in the physical and emotional capacity of the womb that is part of our design.
 Ironically, the high calling of sacrifice is the very reason so many marriages fail.
 Negotiating the give and take day in, day out into decades can get tiresome in the least under the selfishness of human nature.

 So whether we become a parent or remain single, we want to mark not only our place in this world but upon other lives.
 Where we inscribe our sacrifice at great cost, we know we have really loved.